dudash/eap-external-http-sessions/README.md

 ### (Coming Soon) Extra credit - use with CodeReady Workspaces
-Let's use a web IDE called CodeReady Workspaces to change the app's code, build a new container, and deploy it.
+Let's use a web IDE called [CodeReady Workspaces][10] to change the app's code, build a new container, and deploy it.

 * TBD - fork the app
 * TBD - launch Che